Epilepsy is a debilitating neurological condition that totally disrupts the lives of those who suffer from it and the people around them.

 A system of artificial intelligence manages to anticipate the onset of seizures with an accuracy rate of 99,6%, and does so up to an hour before they occur.

 Developed by Hisham Daoud e Magdy Bayoumi of the University of Louisiana at Lafayette, combines EEG (electroencephalogram) technology and a machine learning-based prediction model.

 Early versions of this system used the two techniques in separate steps: today everything happens in parallel, making the forecasting process much less cumbersome.

 By combining the analysis and classification processes into a single automated flow, Daoud and Bayoumi were able to obtain faster and more accurate predictions.

 This system can be of great help to epileptic patients who in many cases can control seizures through medication.

 The researchers tested their system on 22 patients at Boston Children's Hospital.
-To obtain this result, the system must be “calibrated” each time on the individual patient by carrying out an initial monitoring period.
+To obtain this result, the system must be "calibrated" from time to time on the individual patient by carrying out an initial monitoring period.
 The suitable places?
 Those outside the clinics: home and work, where most epileptic attacks can occur.
 EEG electrodes already on the market can be safely used.

 The team is now working on a custom chip to work out the algorithms.
-"We are dedicating ourselves to the design of an efficient device that uses this algorithm, which has the optimal size, consumption and speed for home use," added Daoud.
+"We are dedicating ourselves to designing an efficient device that takes advantage of this algorithm, which has the optimal size, consumption and speed for home use," added Daoud.

 The seizure system was described in a study published in the journal IEEE Transactions on Biomedical Circuits and Systems.